Study 1. The Kingdom of GodIntroduction

 The Bible describes this community of friends as the Kingdom of God.
 The Kingdom of God is a dimension where God is the King and his friends are its subjects.
 His subjects receive the blessings of membership and accept the responsibilities of that membership.

 The blessings of membership can be summed up in the phrase "eternal life".
 Eternal life is not just life lived forever, but rather life lived on a profound level.
-This involves "knowing God" for eternity.
-The central blessing of membership is the experience of an intimate personal relationship with God and each other.
-The Bible uses such words as "unity" and "oneness" to describe the depth of this relationship.
+This life involves "knowing God" for eternity.
+The central blessing of membership in God's Kingdom is the experience of an intimate personal relationship with God and each other.
+The Bible uses such words as "love", "unity" and "oneness" to describe the depth of this relationship.

-The responsibilities of membership are best summed up in the word "faith" - a willing trust in, and commitment to, God.
+The responsibilities of membership are best summed up in the word "faith" - a willing trust in, and commitment to, God in Christ.

-So God's intended purpose in creation was to gather a people to himself, to bless that people with his presence and to rule over them.
+So, God's intended purpose in creation is to gather a people to himself, to bless that people with his presence and to rule over them in love.
 In simple terms, to set up a Kingdom, the Kingdom of God.

 The Bible relates an epic story of a loving God who created a Kingdom called Eden.
 This was a perfect Kingdom, without frustration or pain.
 He ruled it wisely and well.
 In fact, there was only one rule in this Kingdom, don't eat that apple ( or was it a banana?).
 Every evening God would visit his friends in the garden, walk with them and talk with them.
 In the garden everything was wonderful.

-In tears God drove them from the garden.
+In tears, God drove them from the garden.
 He drove them out into pain, trouble, frustration, and death.
 Yet it was not the end.
 From that time on he worked to gather to himself a new people who would love him and be with him forever.
 He has gathered, and is gathering at this very moment, a people to be with him.
-He is forming a Kingdom, and the day will soon come when that Kingdom will be set up in great power and glory.
+He is forming a Kingdom, and the day will soon come when that Kingdom will be fully realized in power and glory.
 In that day it will be an everlasting Kingdom.
 The Heavenly Kingdom.
 God's son will return to gather together all that are his, and they will be with him forever.
 Rev.21,22.
-Being part of that new age, and being part of that Kingdom, is all that matters in life.
+Being part of this new age, being part of this Kingdom, is all that matters in life.
 These present shadows can never compare with the brilliance of the age to come.

 In the interim between the Creation Kingdom and the Heavenly Kingdom, God has been working to gather a people to himself - a new community, the Kingdom of God.
 The Bible is the record of that work.

-Let's look at the different forms of the Kingdom as revealed in the Bible:
+Let us look at the many ways the Kingdom is revealed in the Bible:

 This is described above.
 It is the garden of Eden.

-God with a mighty hand saved Noah and his family from the flood.
+God, with a mighty hand, saved Noah and his family from the flood.
 He brought them to safety through the surging water and into a bright new world.
-This Kingdom finally collapsed at the tower of Babel.
+This Kingdom finally collapsed with the building of the tower of Babel.